stefanzweifel/php-changelog-updater/README.md

 --latest-version="v1.0.0" \
 --release-date="2021-08-07" \
 --path-to-changelog="CHANGELOG.md" \
+--compare-url-target-revision="1.x"
 --write
 ```

-`--release-date`, `--path-to-changelog` and `--write` are optional.
+`--release-date`, `--path-to-changelog`, `--compare-url-target-revision` and `--write` are optional.
 Learn more about the options by running `php changelog-updater update --help`.

 ### CLI Options